A Spectral-based Physics-informed Finite Operator Learning for Prediction of Mechanical Behavior of Microstructures: Introduction

-One of the primary motivations behind this work is the challenges associated with multiscale computational techniques in solid mechanics.
-In micromechanics, homogenization focuses on determining the effective behavior of heterogeneous microstructures across different scales.
-Approaches like FE$^2$ \cite{raju2021review} and FE-FFT \cite{gierden2022review} are among the most widely used methods for two-scale computations.
-FFT-based techniques are recognized for their speed and accuracy in performing microscale simulations \cite{lucarini2021fft, schneider2021review}.
-Interestingly, the inherent limitations of FFT can be beneficial in multiscale simulations, where ensuring periodicity at the microscale is often a crucial requirement. \citet{jabs2024consistent} extend this approach to Dirichlet boundary conditions. \citet{lucarini2023fft} extends the FFT framework for fatigue crack initiation. \citet{danesh2024fft} utilized these approaches to create datasets for surrogate modeling of metamaterials. \citet{kumar2020assessment} showed the superior performance of the FFT scheme over the FEM to capture microstructure associated with nonconvex potentials. \citet{schneider2019polarization} compared polarization-based schemes with gradient-based solvers for FFT-based computational homogenization of inelastic materials.
-Despite the effectiveness, the computational time of these methods is still demanding, especially when it comes to high phase contrast ratios of phases present in microstructures.
-One needs to compute FFT simulation for every new microstructure and with the new discretization, the Lippmann-Schwinger operator which is needed to compute physical constrained needs to be recomputed.
+The challenges associated with multiscale computational techniques in solid mechanics are one of the primary motivations for this work.
+In micromechanics, homogenization aims to determine the effective behavior of heterogeneous microstructures across multiple scales.
+Methods such as FE² \cite{raju2021review} and FE-FFT \cite{SPAHN2014871} are among the most widely used approaches for two-scale computations.
+FFT-based techniques are particularly valued for their speed and accuracy in microscale simulations \cite{lucarini2021fft, schneider2021review}.
+Interestingly, the inherent limitations of FFT can be advantageous in multiscale simulations, where maintaining periodicity at the microscale is often a critical requirement. \citet{Risthaus24} extended the FFT framework to accommodate Dirichlet boundary conditions, while \citet{lucarini2023fft} further advanced the method for modeling fatigue crack initiation.
+Furthermore, \citet{danesh2024fft} used FFT-based approaches to generate datasets for surrogate modeling of metamaterials. \citet{kumar2020assessment} demonstrated the superior performance of the FFT scheme over the Finite Element Method (FEM) in capturing microstructural behavior associated with nonconvex potentials. \citet{schneider2019polarization} compared polarization-based schemes with gradient-based solvers for FFT-based computational homogenization of inelastic materials.
+While these methods are effective, their computational complexity remains significant, especially when dealing with microstructures with high phase contrast ratios.
+For each new microstructure and discretization, an FFT simulation must be performed, and the Lippmann-Schwinger operator - essential for enforcing physical constraints - must be recomputed, further increasing the computational burden.